Nüwa: Description

 In pinyin (c.
-340 – 278 BC), Chapter 3 "Asking Heaven", author Qu Yuan writes that Nüwa molded figures from the yellow earth, giving them life and the ability to bear children.
-After demons fought and broke the pillars of the heavens, Nüwa worked unceasingly to repair the damage, melting down the five-coloured stones to mend the heavens.
+340 – 278 BC), Chapter 3 "Asking Heaven", author Qu Yuan writes "Who shaped the body of Nüwa?".
+This is one of the earliest recorded appearances of Nüwa.
+It has been interpreted as asking the philosophical question of infinite regress: "Nüwa has created humans, but who created her?".

 In pinyin (c.
 58 – 147 AD), China's earliest dictionary, under the entry for Nüwa author Xu Shen describes her as being both the sister and the wife of Fuxi.
 Nüwa and Fuxi were pictured as having snake-like tails interlocked in an Eastern Han dynasty mural in the Wuliang Temple in Jiaxiang county, Shandong province.

+In pinyin (c.
+140 - 206 AD), in a lost fragment only known from quoting by the pinyin, author Ying Shao describes how Nüwa is commonly thought to have created life:

+It is popularly said that when Heaven and Earth had opened forth, but before there were human beings, Nü-kua created men by patting yellow earth together.
+But the work tasked her strength and left her no free time, so that she then dragged a string through mud, thus heaping it up so as to make it into men.
+Therefore the rich and the noble are those men of yellow earth, whereas the poor and the lowly — all ordinary people — are those cord-made men.

 In pinyin (c.
 846 – 874 AD), Volume 3, author Li Rong gives this description.

 Long ago, when the world first began, there were two people, Nü Kua and her older brother.
 They lived on Mount K'un-lun.
 And there were not yet any ordinary people in the world.
 They talked about becoming husband and wife, but they felt ashamed.
 So the brother at once went with his sister up Mount K'un-lun and made this prayer: "Oh Heaven, if Thou wouldst send us two forth as man and wife, then make all the misty vapor gather.
 If not, then make all the misty vapor disperse."
 At this, the misty vapor immediately gathered.
 When the sister became intimate with her brother, they plaited some grass to make a fan to screen their faces.
 Even today, when a man takes a wife, they hold a fan, which is a symbol of what happened long ago.

 There are stories that have her as the "consort" of Fuxi rather than his sister.